georgian-io-archive/foreshadow/doc/users.rst

     shadow = fs.Foreshadow(X_preprocessor=Preprocessor(), y_preprocessor=Preprocessor(), estimator=AutoEstimator(), optimizer=None)

 This code is equivalent to the :code:`fs.Foreshadow()` definition but explicitly defines each component.
-In order to disable one or more of these components simply pass :code:`False` to the named parameter.
+In order to disable one or more of these components simply pass :code:`False` to the named parameter (Note that the default :code:`None` automatically initializes the above).

 :py:obj:`AutoEstimator <foreshadow.estimators.AutoEstimator>` is automatically defined as the estimator for Foreshadow.
 This estimator detects the problem type (classification or regression) and then either uses TPOT or Auto-Sklearn to serve as the estimator.
 The preprocessing methods are stripped from TPOT and Auto-Sklearn when they are used in this manner as we favor our own
 Preprocessor over their methods.
 As such these two frameworks will only perform model selection and estimator hyperparameter optimization by default.

-**NOTE:** Future work includes implementing TPOT and AutoSkleans optimizers into this platform such that they can be used for both model selection and optimizing hyperparameters for the feature engineering aspects.
+**NOTE:** Future work includes implementing TPOT and AutoSklean's optimizers into this platform such that they can be used for both model selection and optimizing hyperparameters for the feature engineering aspects.
 Until then, however, they will only optimize the model as they are blind to the earlier parts of the pipeline.

 Foreshadow, acting as an estimator is also capable of being used in a :py:obj:`sklearn.pipeline.Pipeline` object.
 For example: